Haldrion/rcos-status-updates/fall_2018/week_02.md

 ## Last Week's Accomplishments

 > Got 2 Node MCU boards w/ power supplies on Monday.
-Managed to connect them to Wifi
+Managed to connect them to WiFi
 > and control an led light over Google Firebase.
 Coded a basic HTML UI.
 Also managed
 > to use Adafruit IO to connect but Adafruit charges $100 per year after 5 boards.